devopsforhumans/kumaone/docs/source/installation.md

 environment.

-Assuming that the default python environment is already configured on your computer, and you intend to install `kumaone` in it.
-To create and work with Python virtual environments, please follow instructions from [pipenv](https://pipenv.pypa.io/en/latest/).
+Assuming that the default python environment is already configured on your computer, and you intend to install `kumaone` in it, to create and work with Python virtual environments, please follow instructions from [pipenv](https://pipenv.pypa.io/en/latest/).

 To start the installation process, please make sure the latest version of `pip`